aDotInTheVoid/balanced_omni/README.md

-# Balanced: A time management service.
+# Balanced: A client/server webapp for tasks

 ## Requirements
 - Python3